Lamer87/Space_Engineers_DLC_unlocker/README.md

   <br>

-  - An alternative to this tool is [CreamInstaller](https://github.com/CyberSys/CreamInstaller) ([NEW download page](https://github.com/sudojoao/CreamAPI)), compatible with a lot of games.
+  - An alternative to this tool is [CreamInstaller](https://github.com/CyberSys/CreamInstaller), compatible with a lot of games.
     - See [here on reddit](https://www.reddit.com/r/Creaminstaller/), for updates and download.

   <br>